 When a parcel does need posting, GoldPaid sends a prepaid Royal Mail Special Delivery Guaranteed label.
 It is designed to deliver to GB mainland addresses on the next working day, and the parcel is tracked throughout.
 The town's mail moves under the B outward code.

 Birmingham is the nearest city with a specialist precious-metal trade, including its Jewellery Quarter and an assay office, sitting around 16 miles north of Redditch and roughly a 30 minute drive.
 The online and postal route does away with that trip.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Checking donations before they reach the till in Redditch